MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-LogonStatistics.md

 ```

 ### -DomainController
-!!!
-Exchange Server 2010

 The DomainController parameter specifies the domain controller that's used by this cmdlet to read data from or write data to Active Directory.
 You identify the domain controller by its fully qualified domain name (FQDN).
 For example, dc01.contoso.com.

-!!!
-Exchange Server 2013

-This parameter is reserved for internal Microsoft use.

 ```yaml
 Type: Fqdn